 cover art copyright Disney

-Have you read Kingdom Keepers II – Disney at Dawn before?
-What are our thoughts?
+Have you read Kingdom Keepers III: Disney in Shadow?
+What were your thoughts?